TWA Flight 800 (film): Reception

 Pope argued that the film should have spent more time on the radar data theory rather than focusing on the witnesses.
 He expressed his view that the film's conclusions were flawed and that the official NTSB report described what happened to the flight.

 Genzlinger stated that the documentary had a "serious and somber" tone instead of a "crackpot conspiracy theory" tone, but that the large number of people who chose not to be interviewed "leaves it one-sided".

 Verne Gay of Newsday stated that the film fails to explain how information that was suppressed would have remained unleaked, citing the Edward Snowden affair, and that the film does not explain what would have happened to the remnants of any missiles.
-He added that "At the very least, this film indisputably establishes that pain and doubt -- often lashed together -- are deeply human traits."
+He added that "At the very least, this film indisputably establishes that pain and doubt—often lashed together—are deeply human traits."

-Glen Carner, an eye witness who saw the missile video shown on the news that night, said "One star does not make it not true.
-Our military shot down a civilian aircraft and many witnesses saw it that night.
-That will always be the truth."
+Boston University journal, Bostonia, notes that the filmmakers pointedly stopped short of theorizing from where the missile(s) came.
+The article states, "Borjesson says she and Stalcup included only information they could document and verify."

 Alex Davies of Business Insider stated that the film did not show adequate support for its claims.

 Greg Evans gave the film one star.